too-much-todotxt/spec/The-Todo.txt-Format.md

 ## Other notations

 With `todo.sh`, you can choose any unique keyword, and search by it.
-For example, to indicate you’re waiting on something to complete a task, append the word `WAIT` to the item in `todo.txt`.
+For example, to indicate you're waiting on something to complete a task, append the word `WAIT` to the item in `todo.txt`.
 Others like to add due dates to a task, `DUE:2006-08-01`.
-It’s completely up to you.
+It's completely up to you.

 Handy Tip: To view items by keyword in the \[\[Todo.txt Command Line interface\|https://github.com/ginatrapani/todo.txt-cli/\]\], do